loader image

 EXCITING JOURNEY TO MEET THE BIGGEST ANIMALS OF THE WORLD

 Following the recent development of Whale & Dolphin Watching tours in Mirissa, Trincomalee is rapidly emerging as another internationally important whale-watching destination.
+This activity can be easily combined with other Sri Lanka diving tours offered by Divinguru for a full marine adventure experience.

 Season